-After few months of search, the already embarrassed and corrupt Los Angeles Police Department, in an attempt to give the press a good story, finally came up with a boy who claimed to be Walter and even though Christine insisted that the boy is not her son, under highly uncomfortable situations she let the boy stay at her home.
+After a few months of search, the already embarrassed and corrupt Los Angeles Police Department, in an attempt to give the press a good story, finally came up with a boy who claimed to be Walter, and even though Christine insisted that the boy is not her son, under highly uncomfortable situations she let the boy stay at her home.

-There after what happens is certainly something to watch.
-Angelina Jolie as Christine Collins has delivered one of her career best performances.
-All in all, Changeling is a must watch but not for kids at least, because of some highly disturbing and emotionally drained scenes.
+Thereafter what happens in the film is certainly something to watch.
+Angelina Jolie as Christine Collins has delivered one of her career-best performances.
+All in all, ‘Changeling’ is a must-watch but not for kids at least, because of some highly disturbing and emotionally drained scenes.